-In June 2019, the House Approved $383 Billion Spending which includes $101 million for comprehensive sex ed.
+In June 2019, the House approved $383 billion spending which includes over $100 million for comprehensive sex ed.

-This Federal Funding goes to the Teen Pregnancy Prevention Program (TPP) and potential grantees can only get a grant from this money if they pick from the approved list of programs.
-Most TPP programs are created, researched and sold by Planned Parenthood and its components.
-The approved curricula are filled with harmful elements that sexualize ALL children.
-Furthermore, many lessons refer youth to Planned Parenthood facilities for their sexuality needs.
+This federal funding goes to Adolescent Pregnancy Prevention (APP) programs and the Teen Pregnancy Prevention Program (TPP).
+Potential TPP grantees can only get a grant from TPP money if they pick from the approved list of programs.
+Most TPP-approved programs are created, researched and sold by Planned Parenthood and its components.
+Much of the approved curricula are filled with harmful elements that sexualize ALL children and promote high-risk sexual behaviors.
+Furthermore, many lessons refer youth to Planned Parenthood facilities for their sexual needs.

-They create programs, paid for by federal money, and they research and publish their own programs, paid for by federal money.
-These programs sexualize children and promote high risk sexual behaviors and refer them to Planned Parenthood facilities for their sexual needs.
+In Summary: Planned Parenthood is the “single largest provider of sex education in the United States, reaching 1.5 million people with education and outreach each year.”
+They create programs paid for by federal money, and they research and publish their own programs paid for by federal money.
+These programs sexualize children and promote high-risk sexual behaviors and then refer them to Planned Parenthood facilities for their sexual needs.

-The Division of Adolescent and School Health, a division of the Centers for Disease Prevention (CDC), works with community partners to provide training and resource development for so-called “HIV, STD, and pregnancy prevention” programs in school-based and community settings.
+DASH works with local and state entities and NGOs to provide training and resource development for so-called “HIV, STD, and pregnancy prevention” programs in school-based and community settings, which includes:

 See CDC/DASH-funded Youth Risk Behavior Surveillance (YRBS) index